 more chocolate travel in Ecuador

-We explored Old Quito, a UNESCO World Heritage site, in this post and got detained in a mudslide in this post.
-You met ex-pat (American) chocolatier Jeff Stern and Elizabeth Hendley, an ex-pat (Canadian) cacao grower and owner of the Chocolate Jungle Lodge in these posts.
+In previous posts, we explored Old Quito, a UNESCO World Heritage site, and got detained in a mudslide.
+You met ex-pat (American) chocolatier Jeff Stern and Elizabeth Hendley, an ex-pat (Canadian) cacao grower, and former proprietor of the Chocolate Jungle Lodge.

 The Kallari cooperative is comprised of 850 families living in five different counties and 21 different villages within the Napo province of Ecuador.
 In all, there are 3,500 Kichwa people involved in the entire bean-to-bar process, selecting and germinating the cacao beans into seedlings, planting and nurturing them, and then harvesting the beans, fermenting them, and roasting, crushing, and conching the cocoa nibs for a mere 8-12 hours (in contrast to European-style chocolate which may be conched for 48-100 hours to make it smooth and creamy.)

 Kallari makes two distinctly different kinds of chocolate bars.
-The larger, 70- gram “gourmet” Kallari bars are gluten free and exported and available for purchase at Whole Foods and selected shops such as SOMA chocolate maker in Toronto.
+The larger, 70- gram “gourmet” Kallari bars are gluten free and exported and available for purchase at Whole Foods and selected shops such as SOMA chocolate maker in Toronto, Canada.
 The smaller 50-gram Sacha bars are presently only retailed in Ecuador.
-You can buy both types of bars and Kallari couverture (used for baking and making your own chocolate creations) online via the Chocosphere site.
+You can buy both types of bars and Kallari couverture (used for baking and making your own chocolate creations) online.

 The Sacha bars are my preference and truly decadent as they have a silkier texture and come in enticing flavours such as ginger that infuses three forms of fresh ginger and Andean salt into each tiny bar.
 Ultimately creative, and the fresh ginger flavour is intense, just the way I like it.
 In recent months, additional flavours have been added to the Sacha lineup and now include lemongrass, pineapple, banana chips, and more.